-If you think that your personal data has been breached, misused, mishandled, lost or disclosed without your permission and this has caused you financial harm or distress, you have the right to claim for compensation.
+If you think that your personal data has been breached, misused, mishandled, lost or disclosed without your permission you could be entitled to make a claim even if you haven’t suffered any financial loss or distress.

 What can I claim for?

 If an organisation has failed to keep you data safe and breached their legal obligations, you have the right to make a claim for compensation regardless of whether you have suffered as a result.